EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 You can then run `helm search repo edb` to see the all the available charts.

-## Deployment using EDB Postgres for Kubernetes operator
+## Deployment of the EDB Postgres for Kubernetes operator

 ```console
 helm upgrade --install edb-pg4k \